-- >>> from plotSeriesSelect import plotSeriesSelect - >>> plotSeriesSelect('n1sa') - This function takes one parameter denoting the altimetry dataset: 'j1j2j3' (Jason missions) and 'n1sa' (Envisat/Altika).
-The statement above will open a map showing all the altimetry tracks.
+- This function takes one parameter denoting the altimetry dataset: 'j1j2j3' (Jason missions) and 'n1sa' (Envisat/Altika).
+The statement above will open a map showing all the altimetry tracks (maximize the window to see the tracks more clearly).
 Select a point on the tracks using the mouse.
-This will produce a figure of the sealevel anomalies at the selected point (it might take several seconds while it extracts the data), and also a figure of the tracks with the selected location highlighted.
-Save the figures by clicking on the file icon. - · To exit the iPython interpreter quit()
+This will produce a figure of the sea level anomalies at the selected point (it might take several seconds while it extracts the data), and also a figure of the tracks with the selected location highlighted.
+Save the figures by clicking on the file icon. - To exit the iPython interpreter quit()

-The sea level anomaly time series, and times (in decimal years), will be saved in separate files created under .\data.
+• The sea level anomaly time series, and times (in decimal years), will be saved in separate files created under .\data.
 They can be imported to excel and combined to generate a time series for further analysis.